ionic-team/ionic-portals/website/docs/for-capacitor/upgrade-guides.md

 The most useful piece of information is whether or not the active application path for a microfrontend has changed, which can be used to determine whether or not a reload needs to occur.

+### MainActivity and UIViewController subclass name changes

+In your Android project, update `MainActivity` to extend `FederatedCapacitorBridgeActivity` instead of `PortalsBridgeActivity`
+In your iOS project, update the ViewController in Main.storyboard to subclass `FederatedCapacitorViewController` instead of `PortalsViewController`.